Skip to content

 • Auto Upgrade: When your server is ready for an upgrade, select this box to allow it to perform when your server is at zero channels.

-• Disable UAC Ping: UAC Ping automatically sends out ping messages every second to registered UACs, retaining open NAT ports.
+• Performance Option: Disable UAC Ping can provide slight performance improvements by reducing ping frequency.
+It automatically sends out ping messages every second to registered UACs, retaining open NAT ports.
 Select this box to disable that functionality.

 • UAC Location Array Sharing: By sharing registration information with servers, not in the cluster, calls connect between two ConnexCS servers.